Like many companies, you might not have the in-house resources to create a clip or much time to waste on learning video editing software yourself.

 You’ve created a great piece of video content that showcases your personality, explains what you’re doing, has a clear benefit, and tells a great story.
 What do you do next?

-Okay, this one is painfully obvious—you promote the heck out of it.
+It's time to promote the heck out of it.
 We don’t have to tell you why you want to do this step.
 We do, however, want to help you do it well.

 How to do it

 After Google, YouTube is the second-largest search engine in the world.
 You put a ton of research and consideration into your landing page titles—do the same for your video, or your clickthroughs will be dismal.

 This is all the potential viewer will see before they decide whether or not to hit the “play” button, so make that one image extra-compelling.

 That’s it!
-With these five tips in mind, you can market your business like a seasoned video producer.
+With these tips in mind, you can market your business like a seasoned video producer.
 Go forth and convert!